• facebook

 Read time 4 minutes

-Last week, a number of our Office 365 users received a “Mailbox size limit exceeded” warning.
-If you’ve encountered the same alert, there’s no need to be concerned.
-This warning simply serves to notify users that their Office 365 mailbox has reached the prescribed limit for sending and receiving messages.
+Last week, some of my Office 365 users received a warning “Mailbox size limit exceeded.”
+If you’ve also got this warning, then don’t worry about it.
+This warning is just to inform users that the Office 365 mailbox size has reached the defined limit of sending and receiving messages.

-It is crucial to address this warning promptly if you want your users to use their Office 365 account continuously.
-A wise practice is to take backup of all your older data and export Office 365 mailboxes to PST or any other secure format.
-Doing so will help you prioritize your emails and organize the mailbox effectively.
-Furthermore, to remove this warning from user’s accounts, you’ll need to set mailbox limits in your Office 365 account.
-To assist you in resolving this issue, we have outlined some methods to set Exchange mailbox size limits.
+However, getting rid of this warning is crucial if you want your users to use their Office 365 account continuously.
+A wise habit is to take backup of all your older data and export Office 365 mailboxes to PST or any other secure format.
+It will help you to prioritize your emails and organize the mailbox.
+Further, to remove this warning from user’s account, you’ll have to set mailbox limit in your Office 365 account.
+So, to help you with this problem, we have mentioned some methods to set Exchange mailbox size limit.

-The exclusive manual approach to establish Office 365 mailbox size limits for users involves utilizing the Exchange Management Shell.
-You have the flexibility to decide whether you wish to apply these limits to an individual user or multiple users.
+The only manual method to set the Office 365 mailbox size limit for users is to use Exchange Management Shell.
+However, it’s up to you whether you want to set a mailbox size limit for a single user or multiple users.

 1. Connect to Exchange Online using Remote PowerShell.